-Facebook’s Sandberg deflected blame for Capitol riot, but new evidence shows platform played pivotal role
+Facebook’s Sandberg deflected blame for Capitol riot, but new evidence shows how platform played role

+The details, emerging from researchers who have combed the service in recent days, shed new light how Facebook services were used to bring attention to and boost attendance at the rally, which turned violent when a pro-Trump mob stormed the Capitol while Congress was in session.
+The attack resulted in the death of a Capitol Police officer and four other people.

-Facebook chief operating officer Sheryl Sandberg has sought to deflect blame, noting that organizing and conversations about violent plans to attack the Capitol took place on smaller, right-leaning free speech oriented services such as Parler and Gab.
+Facebook chief operating officer Sheryl Sandberg has sought to deflect blame, noting the role of smaller, right-leaning services such as Parler and Gab.

-"I think these events were largely organized on platforms that don’t have our abilities to stop hate, don’t have our standards and don’t have our transparency,” Sandberg said In an interview Monday that was live-streamed by Reuters.
+"I think these events were largely organized on platforms that don’t have our abilities to stop hate, don’t have our standards and don’t have our transparency,” Sandberg said in an interview Monday that was live-streamed by Reuters.

 A growing body of evidence shows Facebook played a much larger role than Sandberg suggested.

-The #StoptheSteal hashtag was widely used on the service until Monday, when a search on Facebook reported that 128,000 people were talking about it and in many cases using it to coordinate for the rally, according to Eric Feinberg, Vice President at the advocacy group Coalition for a Safer Web.
+The #StopTheSteal hashtag was widely used on the service until Monday, when a search on Facebook reported that 128,000 people were talking about it and in many cases using it to coordinate for the rally, according to Eric Feinberg, a vice president with the Coalition for a Safer Web.

 And two dozen Republican Party officials and organizations in at least 12 states posted on Facebook to coordinate bus trips to the rally, according to research by the left-leaning media watchdog group Media Matters for America, which published screenshots of the fliers and memes.